summaryInfo/nsst/README.md

 XRender backend is slightly faster in general, but a lot slower in some corner cases (e.g. small font and a lot of true color cells).
 XRender backend is default.
-In order to switch to MIT-SHM backend use `--backend=x11shm`.
+In order to force MIT-SHM backend use `--backend=x11shm`.
+In order to switch to Wayland use `--backend=waylandshm`.
+By default wayland is used if available.

 See `./configure --help` for more.